Hapoel Hadera F.C.

-Hapoel Hadera–Giv'at Olga "Shulem Schwarz" F.C. (מועדון כדורגל הפועל חדרה–גבעת אולגה שולם שוורץ) is an Israeli football club from Hadera.

-They currently play in the Israeli Premier League, and have previously spent eight seasons in the top division.
+Hapoel Hadera–Giv'at Olga "Shulem Schwarz" F.C. (מועדון כדורגל הפועל חדרה–גבעת אולגה שולם שוורץ) is an Israeli football club from Hadera who currently play in the Liga Leumit, the second tier of Israeli football following relegation from the Israeli Premier League in the 2024–25 season.

 History

 The club was founded in 1936, although footballing activities in Hapoel branch in Hadera occurred as early as 1928.
 During the late years of the British Mandate the club entered EIFA cup and league competitions, however, due to the 1947–1949 Palestine war the club was disbanded.

 After the Israeli Declaration of Independence the club was reformed and entered the league competitions at the second level.
 The club was promoted to Liga Alef, then the top division, in 1954.
 However, they were relegated at the end of their first season in the top tier, after finishing second from bottom.
 In 1957 they finished high enough in Liga Alef (by then the second tier) to compete in the play-offs for promotion to Liga Leumit, but missed out on goal difference by one goal.

 The club had to wait until 1970 for another promotion, when they were promoted as Liga Alef champions.
 They narrowly avoided relegation in the 1970–71 season, finishing above relegated Maccabi Petah Tikva on goal difference.
 However, they were relegated the following season after finishing bottom.
 This time they bounced back immediately as Liga Alef runners-up, and finished 13th in 1973–74, a single point above the relegation zone.

 Although 1974–75 saw the club finish in their highest-ever position, 7th, they were relegated the following season.
 The club made a second immediate return to the top flight as Liga Artzit (the new second division) champions, but were relegated again in 1979, not to return to the top division until 2018.

 In 1986 and 1989 the club won the Liga Artzit Toto Cup.
 In 1994 they were deducted 12 points after being found guilty of match-fixing in a league game against Hakoah Ramat Gan.
 They were relegated to the third tier in 1997, and following league restructuring in 1999, sank into the fourth division.
 They were relegated again to Liga Bet in 2003.

 In 2006, All the football clubs from Hadera merged into one club called Hapoel Ironi Eran Hadera, and at the end of the 2007–08 season the club won the South A division of Liga Bet and were promoted back to Liga Alef.

 In the 2009–10 season, the club battled for promotion to Liga Leumit and was leading 70% of the season at 1st place.
 However, they did not achieve promotion after finishing 3rd place at Liga Alef South division.